 Public opinion –

-- Americans do not want mass deportations but is okay with increased deportations.
+- Americans do not want mass deportations but are okay with increased deportations.
 Recommended

 - How the general public feels about immigration and illegal immigration.